model airplanes

 Aunt and Niece

-Evie and I in NYC last year – good travel companions!
+Evie and I were in NYC last year – good travel companions!

 We already went through the process of obtaining her first passport, and we’ve moved on to things like vaccinations, visas, registering with the State Department STEP program, insurance, and getting her first frequent flyer number, and now we have moved on to packing.
 Every ‘assignment’ I have thrown her way she’s run with it.